 realigned with another school district or districts by the regional board

 of school trustees in accordance with the procedures set forth in Section

 7-11 of the School Code.
 The effective date of the nonrecognition of a school

 shall be July 1 following the nonrecognition.

 (b-5) The State Board of Education shall also develop a system to provide assistance and resources to lower performing school districts.
-At a minimum, the State Board shall identify school districts to receive priority services, to be known as priority districts under Section 2-3.25d-5 of this Code.
-The school district shall provide the exclusive bargaining representative with a 5-day notice that the district has been identified as a priority district.
+At a minimum, the State Board shall identify school districts to receive Intensive, Comprehensive, and Targeted Support.
+The school district shall provide the exclusive bargaining representative with a 5-day notice that the district has had one or more schools within the district identified as being in Comprehensive or Intensive School Improvement Status.
 In addition, the State Board may, by rule, develop other categories of low-performing schools and school districts to receive services.

-The State Board of Education may require priority districts identified as having deficiencies in one or more core functions of the district needs assessment to undergo an accreditation process as provided in subsection (d) of Section 2-3.25f-5 of this Code.
+The State Board of Education may require districts with one or more Comprehensive or Intensive Schools identified as having deficiencies in one or more core functions of the needs assessment to undergo an accreditation process.

 (c) All federal requirements apply to schools and school districts